1. Home

 • - Status of preventive and corrective measures: We created a checklist of preventive and corrective measures related to human rights from items that international organizations, such as the CHRB, DJSI, FTSE, and GRI, require to be addressed and disclosed.
 We evaluated whether or not Shiseido has taken these preventive and corrective measures.

-Regarding our value chain, our identification and assessment activities highlighted human rights risks related to*: “discriminatory actions/ expressions,” “violation of compliance/ fair competition,” “personal/ confidential information leakages,” “employees’ personal data and privacy,” “incomplete supplier management,” “occupational safety and health issues (work-related accidents)", “breach of working hours, breaks, and rest period (overtime-work),” and “harassment and abuse.”*
+Our human rights risk assessment identified the areas that are assumed to be relatively at high risk in Shiseido’s value chain as follows: “discriminatory actions/expressions”, “violation of compliance/fair competition”, “personal/confidential information leakages”, “employees’ personal data and privacy”, “incomplete supplier management”, “occupational safety and health issues (work-related accidents)", “breach of working hours, breaks, and rest period (overtime-work)”, and “harassment and abuse”.*

 • *In no particular order